Audio

 Preview Audio

-Preview audio plays out all audio from all playback mixing engines - That includes all playbacks in PME live and all playbacks in one (or maybe more) preview PMEs.
+Preview audio monitors all audio signals from all playback mixing engines - That includes all playbacks in PME live AND preview PMEs.

-Preview audio is played out from every system in your project.
+Preview audio is played out from every system in your session.

 Live Audio